 At our airport hubs, you can also use your smartphone for contactless check-in at relevant kiosks and can check in your baggage without personal contact using the Fast Bag Drop.

 Yes.
 If it is necessary to check your ID or passport photo, you may be asked to remove your mask briefly.
-You must continue to wear your mask afterwards.
+You must continue to wear your medical protective mask afterwards.

 If there is a loss of cabin pressure requiring the use of oxygen masks, you must remove your mask.
 The crew will inform you accordingly.

 Visors (face shields) and masks with exhalation valves are therefore not permitted on board.
-They allow the breath to flow out to the side and so do not provide the same level of protection as a face mask.
+They allow the breath to flow out to the side and thus do not provide the same level of protection as a medical protective face mask.

 Travelling and corona